 7. Return home.

-Caution May Prevent Medicaid 5 year look back penalty
+Caution May Prevent Medicaid 5-year Look-Back Penalty

-If you think you, a spouse, parent, or other loved one may potentially need long-term care in the future, great caution should be exercised before any gifts are made.
-Even if gifts are made within the 5-year look-back, there may be things we can do to help avoid or mitigate the transfer penalties.
-Contact Gerhard & Gerhard to learn more about proper asset protection strategies.
+If you, a spouse, parent, or other loved one may need long-term care in the future, great caution should be exercised before making any gifts.
+However, even if gifts are made within the Medicaid 5-year look-back period, the experienced attorneys at Gerhard & Gerhard P.C. may be able to help you avoid or mitigate a potential transfer penalty.

 —

 Disclaimer: We recommend that you have ongoing legal advice from an elder law attorney before attempting to navigate the Medicaid application process.
-If you have questions or wish to secure our services, please contact Gerhard & Gerhard, P.C.
+If you wish to secure our services, please contact Gerhard & Gerhard, P.C.